ooni/ooni.org/content/about/glossary.md

 The [Tor network](https://www.torproject.org/), which is free and open source, provides its users with online anonymity, privacy, and censorship circumvention.
-Tor software is designed to bounce communications around a distributed network of relays run by volunteers around the world, hiding its users' IP addresses and enabling them to circumvent online tracking and internet censorship.
+Tor software is designed to bounce communications around a distributed network of relays run by volunteers around the world, thereby hiding its users' IP addresses and enabling them to circumvent online tracking and internet censorship.

 ### Traffic manipulation